deivinsontejeda/blog/source/_posts/2013-07-22-how-to-build-ruydoop-yourself.markdown

 I created an [issue](https://github.com/iconara/rubydoop/issues/9) and few days late received a [patch](https://github.com/iconara/rubydoop/issues/9#issuecomment-18968195) to fix it :D, but with a condition: I should build the .jar myself (and gem).

-I’ll expect that you have set up hadoop 2.0.x.
+I'll expect that you have set up hadoop 2.0.x.

 ### 1 - Clone repository